- 1 What is Stahl’s Ear?

 So-called “Spock” ears, or “elf ears” can be fixed with an effective plastic surgery technique that alters the shape of the ear, for a more standard aesthetic.
 Officially, the term for “Spock” ears is Stahl’s Ear.
 Once your diagnosis has been confirmed, your board-certified plastic surgeon can skillfully excise excess cartilaginous tissue and reform the ear to a more aesthetically pleasing shape.

-Otological surgery is frequently performed on patients who want to change the shape of their ears, most notably in malformation cases such as prominent ears (that protrude further than 2cm outward), cryptotia (where the ear cartilage is partially buried under the skin of the side of the head), and Stahl’s Ear (where an abnormal third crus may be present).
+tological surgery is frequently performed on patients who want to change the shape of their ears, most notably in malformation cases such as prominent ears (that protrude further than 2cm outward), cryptotia (where the ear cartilage is partially buried under the skin of the side of the head), and Stahl’s Ear (where an abnormal third crus may be present).

-Depending on your individual circumstances, otological surgery usually takes between two to three hours to complete.
+Between two to three hours to complete.

 - Kazi, A. A., Hirsch, S. D., & Petersson, R. S. (2020).
 Surgical correction of Stahl ear using cartilage-cutting and -sparing techniques.
 Otolaryngology Case Reports, 16, 100179. https://doi.org/10.1016/j.xocr.2020.100179